 Position your bench in the power rack for maintaining proper balance.
 Keep the bench at a higher level than your power rack.
 The bench should support your entire upper back.
-Make use of a sturdy, heavy duty bench.
+Make use of a sturdy, heavy-duty bench.

 Set your safety pins at a position slightly lower than your chest levels.
 Thus, if you are exhausted in the middle of your workout, you can rest the bar on the safety pins.
 You should not be able to touch the safety pins.

 Smith machine assists in bench pressing wherein you can bench press a barbell, which is attached to the rails.
-However, it is advised not to follow Smith Machine bench press technique as it may make your workout ineffective.
+However, it is advised not to follow the Smith Machine bench press technique as it may make your workout ineffective.

 Follow proper posture and technique to enjoy the full-body benefits of bench pressing.
 The bigger bench you will press, the more you will pump your chest.
 However, keep in mind to not overwork your body and understand your limits.
 Do not focus merely on how to increase bench press, instead concentrate on the bench press form.
 Complement your workout regime with a suitable diet since you can never overcome bad food with only exercise.